Residential and commercial electrical services when you need them and at the right price.

 During power outages, you may be without running water if you rely on a well pump.
 For this reason, keep an emergency supply on hand and replenish as needed.

-If there are downed power lines, stay at least 10 metres (33 feet) away from them.
+If there are downed power lines, stay at least 10 meters (33 feet) away from them.

 Power outages can cause damage to your electrical system.
 Being prepared ahead of time could save you a big headache later.
 Having your appliances and electronics surge protected could help save them from damage.